rishikeshsamant/Shopeaze/README.md

 - What’s selling well?
 - Who are my repeat customers?

 But the problem is—setting up complex POS systems, buying expensive computers, using barcode scanners, or juggling between complicated apps and Excel sheets just isn’t realistic for them.
-These business owners don’t need fancy dashboards filled with complex charts.
+Their earning is low and schedule is busy but their business is important to same level.These business owners don’t need fancy dashboards filled with complex charts.
 They need simplicity.

+## 🛠️ How we are solving that?

+### Shopeaze — The Ultimate POS on Your Fingertips

 That’s where we come in.
 We’re building a simple, lightweight web app that works right out of the box.
 No setup headaches.
 No tech jargon.
 Just open it up and: